rcardin/value-classes/README.md

 implicit val eqBarCode: Eq[BarCodeValueClass] = Eq.fromUniversalEquals[BarCodeValueClass]
 ```

-We love type classes, as functional developers, and there are many Scala libraries, such as Cats, which are based on the root of the type classes pattern.
+We love type classes, as functional developers, and many Scala libraries, such as Cats, are based on the root of the type classes pattern.

 The second rule concerns the use of a value class inside an array.
 For example, imagine we want to create a bar-code basket: